- General Information

 - During the welcome visit, St. Olaf College supervisor, the candidate, and the host teacher discuss the edTPA and a plan for its implementation.

 - Lesson plans for the learning segment must be included with the edTPA.
-Candidates should use the St. Olaf Lesson Plan Template template.
+Candidates should use the Lesson Plan Template (with color and edTPA coding) or Lesson Plan Template (without color or edTPA coding).

 - There will be two mandatory edTPA Writing Days at St. Olaf during the first half of student teaching (check your ED 381 syllabus for the specific dates.)